camgitblame/txt2sc/website/README.md

 # Text2Scene Website

-This is the project website for Text2Scene: Text-Driven Movie Scene Generation.
+This is the project website for Text-to-3D Scene Generation for Movie Walkthroughs

 ## Getting Started